alvweb3/idx_hackathon_app/README.md

-# Landing Page of the IDX Project
+# Application Page of the IDX Project

-You can check the live website at: https://idx-hackathon-lp.vercel.app/
+This project has two main folders: dex and dexBack.
+However, dexSwap should be ignored, as it was only used to test backend functionality.
+The whole project is inside the dex folder.